Searching in HymenopteraMine¶

 By changing the join style, the exons have been grouped together by gene, making it easier to see how many exons each gene has.
 By contrast, if the query is run with the default option of “Show only Genes if they have a Exon”, the results table adds a new row for each exon.

 Genomic Regions Search¶

 The Genomic Regions Search is a tool to fetch features that are within a given set of genomic coordinates or are within a given number of bases flanking the coordinates.

 To begin this type of search, click the Regions tab on the menu.
 A form will appear asking for the search parameters (organism, feature types, genomic coordinates, etc.)

 The coordinates must have one of three formats:

 Click on the input examples to view a representative set of coordinates in each format.
 Click the Genome coordinates help text near the top of the form for more detailed information on the input format requirements.

 The regions may be extended on either side of the genomic coordinates using the slider or the text field next to it.
 There is also the option to perform a strand-specific region search using the checkbox at the bottom of the form.

-As an example, select A. mellifera from the Select Organism drop-down, click the box next to Select Feature Types to uncheck all of the boxes, then check the box next to Gene, and enter the following coordinates into the genomic regions search text field:
+As an example, select A. mellifera from the Select Organism drop-down, check the box next to Gene in the Select Feature Types section, and enter the following coordinates into the genomic regions search text field: